the Chance of Experiencing a Loss

 Loss Control and Prevention Services

-With the day-to-day demands of running your small business, having a plan for dealing with things like fires, electrical surges, burglary, lawsuits or injuries can make all the difference.
+With the day-to-day demands of running your small business, having a plan for dealing with things like fires, electrical surges, burglary, vehicle crashes, lawsuits or injuries can make all the difference.
 We're here to connect you with the right tools to help you identify and prevent some of the most common causes of business losses, which may help save your business time and money.

 Employee Safety Program Guide

 This comprehensive guide can help you develop a loss control and employee safety program for your business.Download the employee safety program

 If you are interested in learning more about these free resources, or would like to request free loss control services for your State Farm® insured business, please contact our Business Lines Loss Control unit toll free at (844) 892-8286, or email us.

 Use this checklist to periodically check your property or place of business for potential hazards and unsafe conditions that may need attention.Download the property checklist

 Incident Investigation Report

 If an accident or injury occurs, this Incident Investigation Report can be used to document the details right away.Download the incident investigation report